Select your language

 Established as a statutory board on April 1, 2004, ACRA oversees business registration, financial reporting, public accountants, and corporate service providers in Singapore.

-Its responsibility also extends to the development of the accountancy sector and the establishment of accounting standards for various entities such as companies, charities, cooperative societies, and societies.
+Its responsibility also extends to developing the accountancy sector and establishing accounting standards for various entities such as companies, charities, cooperative societies, and societies.

-Via Bizfile, the web portal of ACRA, you can register to set up a company in Singapore, which only takes one or two days to complete the registration.
+Via Bizfile, the web portal of ACRA, you can register to set up a company in Singapore, and it only takes one or two days to complete the registration.

-Apart from assisting in r companies, ACRA also offers advice for business owners on specific business models, and legal information, as well as local domain address register service (com. sg or .sg) via the Singapore Network Information Centre (SGNIC).
+Apart from assisting in r companies, ACRA also offers advice for business owners on specific business models, legal information, and local domain address register service (com. sg or .sg) via the Singapore Network Information Centre (SGNIC).

 On April 1, 2023, the Singapore Accountancy Commission (SAC), and the Accounting Standards Council (ASC) merged to form a unified entity under the name ACRA.
 This merger aimed to enhance the effectiveness of regulation, standard-setting, and sector development by leveraging synergies across interconnected functions related to accountancy.